Thoros of Myr, art by Matt Olson ©.

 - See also: Images of Thoros of Myr

-After Robert's Rebellion, Thoros became a frequent drinking companion of the new king, Robert.
-During Greyjoy's Rebellion, he earned recognition for being the first over the wall at Pyke.
-He was a frequent tourney mêlée champion, using a sword set aflame with wildfire to spook the other combatants' horses.
-Three times he defeated Sandor Clegane in the mêlées.
-At the tourney on Prince Joffrey's name day, he was defeated by Lord Yohn Royce with a common mace after the fire of his sword had guttered out.
+Thoros is a frequent tourney mêlée champion, using cheap swords set aflame with wildfire to spook the other combatants' horses.
+Three times Thoros defeated Sandor Clegane in the mêlées.
+At the tourney on Prince Joffrey's name day, Thoros was defeated by Lord Yohn Royce with a common mace after the fire of his sword guttered out.
+Tobho Mott, displeased with the burning of swords, overcharges Thoros for replacements, but Robert is glad to provide for his friend.

 A Game of Thrones